March Madness Betting In New York

 FanDuel bracket challenges

-FanDuel Sportsbook held its free-to-play $250,000 Bracket Madness contest.
+FanDuel Sportsbook held its free-to-play $250,000 Bracket Madness contest in past seasons.
 The winner pocketed $100,000, the runner-up $50,000, and the top 1,000 finishers earned cash prizes.

 Pros & cons of betting brackets vs. single games